What is Merit Pages?

 What Happens With Merit Pages Achievement Stories?

 As a Weber State student, when you are included in a Merit story, you will receive a link to the story through your student email account.
-The story will also be shared with the email addresses of the family that you provided as part of the admissions process.
+The story will also be shared with the personal email addresses that you provided as part of the admissions process.
 Hometown newspapers and state legislators will also receive the news based on the zip code associated with your permanent address.
 High schools are alerted to your accomplishments based on the admission application information.

 Most of this information can be updated in your Merit profile.
 To view and make changes to which addresses are on file for your account, log in to Merit and go to “My Account.”
 From there, click on “Privacy.”

 How to Access Your Merit Page

 If you are a student enrolled at Weber State, you will receive a Merit welcome message in your weber.mail.edu account.
 The email includes a link to your personal Merit page along with a temporary username and password that can be changed after logging in.
 You can also visit meritpages.com and click “log in” on the top right corner to follow the “forgot password” steps to log in with your university email address.

 Check out student success stories happening everywhere at WSU!
 You can also share your own accomplishments with friends and family and learn more about events happening on campus.

 To participate in Merit Pages, you must sign in.
 Merit Pages will send a link to your student email or you can follow the “forgot password” steps to sign in here.

 How to Make Sure Friend and Family Members Receive Merit Stories